lennyleadership/zhichang/content/docs/01 Interview Experience/26 CRL Env Chemist/03 Interview Preparation/02_Questions for them.md

 toc: true
 ---

+* What is your short-term goal and long-term goal? lab accreditation? bring analysis back home from Maxxam? cost-effective?

 * Is it a new position?
 Was there a chemist before?

 * What is the branch mission?